An interview with Kalido Co-founder, Sanjay Varma

-Recently, we sat down with our Co-founder, Vikas Sagar to discuss Diversity and Inclusion.
+Recently, we sat down with our Co-founder, Sanjay Varma to discuss Diversity and Inclusion.
 In this interview, we cover some of the pertinent issues, along with ideas on what organisations can do better to accelerate change and how Kalido can help.

-Why do you think there has been a notable shift in focus on D and I recently, Vikas?
+Why do you think there has been a notable shift in focus on D and I recently, Sanjay?

 Well, it’s long overdue.
 There’s no doubt that diversity and inclusion are now firmly on the global agenda and boardroom tables.
 But this isn’t enough.
 The recent Black Lives Matter protests we have seen in our cities and on our screens from across the world, coupled with an acceleration of ESG investing (see the incredible recent rise of Tesla and Beyond Meat stock prices for details), are raising the risks for enterprises that continue to pay lip service to diversity and inclusion.
 Ignoring these issues is a long-term risk for businesses that could see investors ditching their stock and talent leaving the organisation unless authentic change is made.